 Remember all those times that your mom got fussy with you for having dry mustard on your face and she cleaned it off with a tissue soaked in her own saliva?
 Little did she know you were actually preserving your own youthful appearance.
 The vitamins and minerals found in mustard are great in all-natural face masks.
 Spread a bunch of mustard all over your face, let it dry for about 15 minutes, then rinse it off.
 You’ll have a smoother, brighter looking face.
 Part of the effects of a mustard face mask might be residual golden tones from the the yellow mustard, but who knows.
-Try testing a small area of your neck or jaw line before you do your whole face, because the stimulating benefits of mustard can be pretty intense to sensitive skin.
+Try testing a small area of your neck or jawline before you do your whole face because the stimulating benefits of mustard can be pretty intense to sensitive skin.

 Relax Muscles & Soothe Sore Feet

 People all over the world use mustard to relieve soreness.
 Many athletes carry around packets of mustard for leg cramps and tightness of the muscles.
-The vitamins and minerals, along with the vinegar found in prepared mustard, cause the nervous system to relax, and reduce cramping and muscle contractions.
+The vitamins and minerals, along with the vinegar found in prepared mustard, cause the nervous system to relax and reduce cramping and muscle contractions.
 Just eat a tablespoon of mustard when you start feeling those muscles twitch.
 Mustard can also be used externally to soothe muscles.
 In fact, some synthetic topical pain relievers were designed to replicate the stimulating effect of mustard on muscles.
 To make a paste, use dry ground mustard, along with a little bit of flour and water, and an egg if you’ve got it, and stir it into a thick goop.
 Soak a piece of gauze or a washcloth in the mixture, and apply to the sore area.
-You can also mix dry ground mustard and salt into warm water to create a foot bath, or even a full body soak to sooth sore feet and relieve all-over achiness.
+You can also mix dry ground mustard and salt into warm water to create a foot bath, or even a full body soak to soothe sore feet and relieve all-over achiness.

 Mustard Oil for Hair Growth